DevRel-Foundation/devrel-maturity-model/docs/glossary/community-manager.md

 term: Community Manager
+version: 1.0.0
 ---

-# Community Manager

-A Community Manager is a professional responsible for building, growing, and nurturing a community around a product or organization.
+A Community Manager is a typical role within Developer Relations programs that has responsibility for maintaining the health of a Developer Community.

-They facilitate engagement, moderate discussions, organize events, and act as a liaison between the community and the organization, ensuring that community members feel heard, valued, and connected.
+Community Managers will use strategies that are aimed at achieving successful outcomes for a community -- both for its individual members and represented organizations.
+Common objectives include the growth of the community through new members, establishing processes for how the community behaves and engages with one another, and facilitating participation between members of the community for mutual benefit.

+Some common tactics of Community Managers include welcoming people into the community, facilitating networking activities, sharing information, moderating discussions, organizing events, and establishing ties between the community members and organizations represented.